I’ll bet you’re in one of two camps right now:

-As I said before, I bought my garage dehumidifier before I’d seen the recommendations from EnergyStar, so I bought into the manufacturer’s recommendations.
+As I said before, I bought my garage dehumidifier before I saw the recommendations from EnergyStar, so I bought into the manufacturer’s recommendations.

-The trouble is that the guidelines they give, will plan for the absolute worst case scenario and not what the average consumer needs.
+The trouble is that they give guidelines for the absolute worst-case scenario rather than what the average consumer needs.

 Consumer Reports has repeatedly found that manufacturers are pretty accurate with their metrics.
-In other words, they consistently pull as much moisture out of the air that they advertise (source).
+In other words, they consistently pull as much excess moisture out of the air as they advertise (source).

-In fact, the only time you really need a heavy duty garage dehumidifier is if you already have a mold and mildew problem, or if you have a lot of moisture in the garage from an aquariums or a garden.
+In fact, the only time you really need a heavy-duty garage dehumidifier is if you already have a mold and mildew problem or if you have a lot of moisture in the garage from aquariums or a garden.

 The Best Garage Dehumidifier (An Owner’s Humble Opinion)

-I picked up the Frigidaire 50-pint FFAD5033R1 dehumidifier back in June of 2018 (link to Amazon).
-Other than being one size too big for my garage, I couldn’t be happier with it.
+I picked up the Frigidaire 50-pint FFAD5033R1 dehumidifier in June 2018.
+Besides being one size too big for my garage, I couldn’t be happier with it.

 You can find it on Amazon for well under $200.

 At the end of the day, a dehumidifier is an appliance.
-You’re not going to fall in love with it, but you want to get one that has some great features and is reliable.
+You won’t fall in love with it, but you want to get one with some great features and reliability.

-My 50-pint Frigidaire works overtime in the Florida summers (which last pretty much all year) and has never given me trouble.
-I can’t speak to the long term reliability, but I can honestly say that it’s a work horse.
+My 50-pint Frigidaire works overtime in the Florida summers (which last almost all year) and has never given me trouble.
+It’s been extremely reliable long-term, and it’s a workhorse.

-I’m confident that it’s going to keep working well for years to come.
+I’m confident that it will keep working well for years to come.

 What I like